potatosalad/elixirconf2017/README.md

 [![GitPitch](https://gitpitch.com/assets/badge.svg)](https://gitpitch.com/potatosalad/elixirconf2017/master?grs=github&t=white)

-This repository contains the sources used for the [&ldquo;Well-Behaved Native Implemented Functions for Elixir&rdquo;](https://web.archive.org/web/20170903202036/https://elixirconf.com/speakers#andrew_bennett) presentation given on Friday, September 8, 2017 in Bellevue, Washington.
+This repository contains the sources used for the [&ldquo;Well-Behaved Native Implemented Functions for Elixir&rdquo;](https://web.archive.org/web/20170903202036/https://elixirconf.com/speakers#andrew_bennett) presentation given at ElixirConf 2017 on Friday, September 8, 2017 in Bellevue, Washington.

+There is a post-talk discussion thread available on Elixir Forum: [elixirforum.com/t/post-talk-discussion-well-behaved-native-implemented-functions-for-elixir/8472](https://elixirforum.com/t/post-talk-discussion-well-behaved-native-implemented-functions-for-elixir/8472)

+Feel free to [file an issue](https://github.com/potatosalad/elixirconf2017/issues) to this repository if you have any questions related to the talk.

+The presentation slides are available at [gitpitch.com/potatosalad/elixirconf2017](https://gitpitch.com/potatosalad/elixirconf2017) and as [a PDF](https://cdn.rawgit.com/potatosalad/elixirconf2017/master/presentation.pdf).

 ### Resources